lupyuen/lupyuen.github.io/src/ci4.md

     - targets: ["localhost:9091"]
 ```

-And it's perfectly OK to push the __same data twice__ to Pushgateway.
-(Because we added the Timestamp)
+And it's perfectly OK to post the __Same Build Log__ twice to Pushgateway.
+(Because the Timestamp will differentiate them)

 ![TODO](https://lupyuen.github.io/images/ci4-flow5.jpg)